 My mother was the central root of my family “tree”.
 She kept a strong link between us all, and allowed the family “tree” to stand tall and secure in the ground.
 When she was alive we were all gathered together.
 We knew what was happening to each of us at almost all times.
-Every celebration was a large family affair.
-We always felt a connection with our childhood home in the woods.
+Every celebration was a large family affair and maintained traditional customs that dated back generations.
+We always felt a connection with our childhood home in the New Jersey woods.
 She was our childhood home, and when she lived, that “home” was a living thriving being.
 It was rare that any one of us (her children, spouse, parents, siblings, in-laws, cousins, friends) ever felt neglected or alone.
 There was a closeness and interconnection to each member root of the family and beyond because of our link to her.
 Continue reading →

 As I revealed in part two of this “Mental chaos half across the world” series, I have no recollection of my flight to Bangkok from Hong Kong.
 So, I’ll just say that one day I showed up in Thailand and went directly to Sukhumvit Road, a popular area for expats in Bangkok.
 I found a $5 a night shed room (yes, shed).
 Sorry, I tried to find some photos online, but all the “sheds” were just too luxurious comparatively.
 Of course I never took a single photograph during my trip.
 I don’t even remember if I brought a camera.
 As a reminder, this was mid-1990s, one had to use a camera to take pictures.
 I had no cell phone.
 Continue reading →